lewiswatson55/frame2kg_eval_benchmark/USAGE_GUIDE.md

 ### Edge Metrics
 - Edges match when both endpoints map correctly and predicates match
 - Same PRF1 calculation as nodes

+### JSON Validity
+- **Validity Rate**: Percentage of files that are valid JSON
+- Checks if files can be parsed as JSON and contain required structure

+### Schema Conformity
+- **Conformity Rate**: Percentage of files that conform to the expected schema
+- Validates required fields (id, label, location for nodes; source, target, predicate for edges)
+- Checks field types and structure
+- Separate from JSON validity - valid JSON may not conform to schema

 ### Aggregation
 - **Micro**: Sum all TP/FP/FN across frames, then compute metrics